Munich's European Policy

 Many decisions at local government level are influenced by the EU.
 Which is why Munich in turn seeks to exert its influence in Brussels and Strasbourg.
 The EU today influences as many as 80 percent of all local government decisions on areas as diverse as particulate matter, the energy-efficient modernization of old buildings and tendering procedures for public-sector orders.
 To ensure that as many decisions as possible align with Munich's best interests, the Bavarian capital is itself committed to lobbying activities in Brussels and Strasbourg.
 The more active the role played by the city, the more Munich can do to help shape the future of the EU!

-The City of Munich's Annual Report on European Activities 2015 provides an exhaustive list and explanation of Munich's activities at European level in the course of 2014.
+The City of Munich's Annual Report on European Activities 2020 provides an exhaustive list and explanation of Munich's ongoing activities at European level.

 Munich's European activities